reading list about / contact

 arlene’s bio

-“Certainly in graduate school and beyond it was the culture of enterprise that mattered, what we were taught would determine our success in life.
-At no point in my liberal arts education was farming ever mentioned… No one mentioned black farmers at Stanford University in my classes.
+“Certainly in graduate school and beyond it was the culture of enterprise that mattered, what we were taught would determine our success in life....
+No one mentioned black farmers at Stanford University in my classes.
 Everywhere I journeyed the world of environmental activism was characterized by racial and class apartheid.

 bell hooks,